A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Very Short Packets

 In the integral case, each accepted request $r_i$ is allocated a single path $p_i$, and the allocated paths satisfy the capacity constraints.
 As in the fractional case, let $q_i\triangleq p'_i\circ q''_i$, where $p'_i$ is the prefix of $p_i$ till a boundary vertex $(v,jd)$, and $q''_i$ is a forward-only path.
 We need to prove that there exists a subset of at least $c/(2(B+c))$ of the paths $\{q_i\}_i$ that satisfy the capacity constraints.
 This subset is constructed in two steps.

 First, partition the requests into ``even'' and ``odd'' requests according to the parity of the slab that contains their origin $(a_i,t_i)$.
 (The parity of request $r_i$ is simply the parity of $\ceil{t_i/d}$.)
-Pick a part that has at least half of the accepted requests in $\optint(R_d)$.
-Assume that we only keep accepted requests whose origin belong to even slabs.
+Pick a part that has at least half of the accepted requests in $\optint(R_d)$; assume w.l.o.g. that such a part is the part of the even slabs.
+Then, we only keep accepted requests whose origin belong to even slabs.

 In the second step, we consider all boundary vertices $(v,j\cdot d)$.
-For each boundary vertex, we keep up to $c$ paths that traverses it, and delete the remaining paths if such paths exists.
-In the second step, again, at $c/(B+c)$ of the paths survive.
+For each boundary vertex, we keep up to $c$ paths that traverse it, and delete the remaining paths if such paths exist.
+In the second step, again, at least a $c/(B+c)$ fraction of the paths survive.
 It follows that altogether at least $c/(2(B+c))$ of the paths survive.

 We claim that the remaining paths satisfy the capacity constraints.
 Note that prefixes are restricted to even slabs, and suffixes are restricted to odd slabs.
 Thus, intersections, if any, are between two prefixes or two suffixes.
 Prefixes satisfy the capacity constraints because they are prefixes of $\optint(R_d)$.
-Suffixes satisfy the capacity constraints because if two suffixes intersect, then the start in the same boundary vertex.
+Suffixes satisfy the capacity constraints because if two suffixes intersect, then they start in the same boundary vertex.
 However, at most $c$ paths emanating from every boundary vertex survive.
 Hence, the surviving paths satisfy the capacity constraints, as required.
 This completes the proof of the lemma. \end{proof}

-\begin{remark} One may compute a maximum throughput fractional solution with bounded diameter using linear programming.
-This is true because the constraint $\pmax(f_i)\leq d'$ is a linear constraint and can be imposed by a polynomial number of inequalities (i.e, polynomial in $n$ and $d'$).
-For example, one can construct a product network with $(d'+1)$ layers, and solve the MCF problem over this product graph. \end{remark}

-\begin{remark} Note that in the proof of Lemma~\ref{lemma:bounded path length}, $|q_\ell| \leq |p_\ell|$, namely, the length of each new path $q_\ell$ that replaces an original flow-path $p_\ell$ is not greater than the length of $p_\ell$. \end{remark}

-\begin{remark} The proof of Lemma~\ref{lemma:bounded path length} is algorithmic.
-Given any MCF $F$, one can compute in polynomial time a diameter-bounded MCF $F'$ such that $|F'|$ is at least a fraction of $|F|$ (the value of the fraction depends on whether the MCF is integral or fractional). \end{remark}

-\begin{remark} The decrease in throughput in Lemma~\ref{lemma:bounded path length} is bounded by a constant if $B/c$ is bounded by a (different) constant. \end{remark}

-\begin{remark} In~\cite{EM14} it is proved that a constant fraction of the fractional throughput can be obtained with diameter $2d(1+\frac{B}{c})$.
-Formally,

-Namely, there is a trade-off between the bound on the diameter and the ratio of the throughputs. \end{remark}